HammadMal/STRP-1/Documentation.md

    - Ensure `excel_exporter.py` is in the same directory
    - Check file permissions

-5. **Encoding errors with special characters**:
+5. **Unicode/Encoding errors (Fixed)**:
+   - This issue has been resolved in the current version
-   - The data.py script now forces UTF-8 encoding
+   - The application now handles Unicode characters properly on Windows
-   - Special characters are replaced with ASCII equivalents
+   - No special configuration needed

 6. **"Processing script 'data.py' not found"**:
    - Ensure data.py is in the same directory as interface.py